Skip to content

 • Max: Configured maximum level

-• Actions: Buttons to edit or refill
+• Actions: Button to edit the flow bin

 You can filter, search, and sort the table using standard DataTables functions.

-1. Click the add button
+1. Click the “Add MinMax Bin” button

 2. Search for the bin